 7. Sinduri Hanuman

 One day, out of curiosity, Hanuman asked Mata Sita about the sindoor (red color) of her forehead.
-‘Applying sindoor prolongs the life of my husband and yours master’, Sita replied.
+‘Applying sindoor prolongs the life of my husband and your master’, Sita replied.
 Hanuman was so influenced by this.
 Since his love for Rama was indescribable, he also applied sindoor all over this body for the long and happy life of his lord.
 Hence, Hanuman idols are always coated with Sindoor.

 8. Bramhachari god with a son

 Though Hanuman was a bachelor (Bramhachari), he had a son named Makardhwaja, who was born from a fish.
 Legend has many versions behind the birth of Makardhwaja.
 However, the most popular one says that, after burning Lanka, Hanuman took a dip in the sea to cool him down.
-Because of massive heat some of his sweat droplets fell into the mouth of a giant reptile-like fish, thus, impregnating it.
-King of Patal (subterranean realm), Makardhwaja has interesting tales, right from his birth to being the ruler of a realm.
+Because of massive heat, some of his sweat droplets fell into the mouth of a giant reptile-like fish, thus, impregnating it.
+King of Patal (subterranean realm), Makardhwaja has interesting tales, right from his birth to be the ruler of a realm.

 9. Bhima (from Mahabharata) meets Hanuman